nolimits4web/swiper/README.md

 ```

-$ npm run build:dev
+$ npm run build

 ```

-The result is available in `build/` folder.
+The result is available in `package/` folder.

 ### Running demos: